 Joshua Tree National Park, California

 For your Instagram moment, head to Joshua Tree National Park outside of LA, California.
 Sure, everyone from LA will be going there too, but when you get there, you'll understand why!
 The unique trees in this park are incredible to see, and the strangely round rock formations are great for some amateur rock scrambling.
-Plus, you have Palm Springs nearby, which is a desert oasis for chic hotels and great food.
+Plus, you have Palm Springs nearby, which is a desert oasis for chic hotels and great food (and don't miss the intriguing Palm Springs mid-century architecture scene).
 Eat at Tac/Quila!
 Pioneertown Motel is a one-of-a-kind stay in the Joshua Tree area, and Joshua Tree Coffee is absolutely worth a stop on your way into the park.

 Pro tip for Joshua Tree National Park: After a day of hiking, make a reservation at Kitchen in the Desert for some amazing food and totally hip vibes.